Lecture 2

 b = Amv(x)

 Now we make a log plot of the singular values to see how they decay, noting that we lose numerical precision around the \(10^{-6}\) mark.
-We can also asses what the frobenius norm of the difference between the original matrix and the reconstructed matrix is to get a sense of the error in the decomposition and reconstruction.
+We can also assess the difference between the original matrix and its reconstruction from the SVD factors (here measured as a mean squared error) to get a sense of the error in the decomposition and reconstruction.

 Show the code